braid-org/braid-spec/README.md

 ### Braid Patch — `draft-xx-httpbis-braid-patch-00.txt`

-A general patch format.
-It is a uniform format with abstractions that allow one to mix and match:
+A general patch format for representing changes to state with a uniform syntax.
+This specification allows programmers to arbitrarily combine:

- - multiple `Merge-Types` (ie. CRDT and OT merge algorithms)
+ - `Merge-Types` (ie. CRDT and OT merge algorithms)
- - with multiple `Content-Types` (ie. data formats)
+ - with `Content-Types` (ie. data formats)

 ### Linked JSON — `draft-xx-httpbis-linked-json-00.txt`